 paragliding training center

-Estimates and labor are charged at $95/hour with a (1) hour minimum charge.
+Estimates and labor are charged at $125/hour with a (1) hour minimum charge.
 You must pay for shipping and insurance both ways.

-I travel extensively and work on equipment when I have the time to do it.
+I fly and travel extensively and work on equipment when I have the time to do it.
 Please be patient.
 If it is urgent, let me know.
 I may have to charge extra for rush jobs.
 Study the material on this site carefully and you will reap benefits by investing time in learning how to service and repair your own equipment.
+You will save a lot of $$$ by doing the work yourself.

 If it is a paramotor engine, please send it complete including the exhaust, air filter, covers, spark plug, etc. Pack your motor per the instructions below.
 If you are not sure what service your equipment needs, send us everything that might be related or contact us.
 If it is any paramotor other than a Top 80 or Polini, you must send everything, including the frame and propeller, if you want us to test fly it.